How Bedtime Stories can Reinforce Literacy Skills

-Bedtime stories create a foundation of phonics, new vocabulary words, and reading comprehension.
-Plus, you encourage excitement for reading.
+A bedtime routine with stories builds a foundation of phonics, new vocabulary, and reading comprehension for children.
+Plus, your reading encourages excitement for reading.

 We have read daily to our three kids from the time they were born until their decision to read on their own.
-The most amazing part of reading to our children has been experiencing their growth.
+The most amazing part of this process is seeing their growth.
 We have growth in their understanding of words, letters, and language, all without them realizing.

 More specifically, books introduce kids to words and concepts, some of which are beyond normal everyday conversations you have with them.
 This jump-starts their ability to read and write in the future.

-When you read aloud to your kids, sometimes they will watch your mouth move and form.
+When you read aloud to your kids, sometimes they watch your mouth move and form.
 When they listen to the tone of your voice, this helps with diction.
-Even at an early age, the words on the pages will start to form as memorization.
-All helping to improve their cognitive skills and language.
+Even at an early age, words on the pages start to form as memorization, all helping to improve their cognitive skills and language.

 For us, it started from day one.
 Babies can’t quite see at such a young age, but they begin to learn about the world around them with active listening.
 Listening to the tone of your voice and words you are using are all part of the learning process.
 Their brains actually make connections to sounds.

-Starting a bedtime routine as young as infancy has been a natural progression in our family.
+Starting a bedtime routine in their infancy has been a natural progression in our family.

 This transition into a calm atmosphere with dim lights and stories signals to your babies that it’s the end of the day.

 Reading bedtime stories creates a distraction-free period in your daily life.

-My husband and I take turns reading books to the kids as a family.
-We choose one of the kid’s bedrooms to sit down in and all read together.
+My husband and I also take turns reading books to the kids as a family.
+We choose one of the kids’ bedrooms to sit down in and all read together.